 Some pedal systems have a high degree of “float” built into them and it is not necessary to adjust for rotational angle.
 If you are a “pigeon-toed” or “duck-footed” cyclist, it is important to not lock your foot in a position that is contrary to how you are naturally built.
 This will cause compensation in your pedal stroke, wasted energy, and perhaps an overuse injury.

 Proper Cycling Pedal Form and Force

-With proper cycling form, you can ride your lesbian videos bike more efficiently, ride your bike faster, and ride your bike with less elbow, hand, neck, knee, lower back or butt pain.
+With proper cycling form, you can ride your bike more efficiently, ride your bike faster, and ride your bike with less elbow, hand, neck, knee, lower back or butt pain.
 From toes to head here are five tips on proper cycling form and utilization of force.

 1. Pedal In Squares

 When an individual cycles the feet are moving in circles, but if you can think in square rotation technique, you’ll improve your pedaling efficiency.
 Push your foot forward along the top of the square, and then down against the front side of the square.
 Next, scrape the bottom of the square as if your scraping mud off the bottom of your foot and then pull up the backside of the square.

 Optimally, force should be applied perpendicular to the crank arm.
 Any force that is applied in a different direction does not directly work towards your speed.
 Most pedal force is produced from the top to bottom of the pedal stroke.
 If you can imagine looking at a traditional clock, an efficient cyclist will begin producing force at 1o’clock position or just over the top of the cycle stroke.
 If an individual attempts to produce force by “pulling up” on your pedals through the bottom of the pedal stroke, one leg will fight the other.